sagan9/se377_2017/README.md

 Although students are allowed and encouraged to discuss general topics, the following behaviors are STRICTLY forbidden.
 - Discussing specific approaches for assignments
 - Sharing codes for assignments
-- Submitting someone else's analysis as a proposal/
+- Submitting someone else's analysis as a proposal

+## Other policies

+You may bring and use your notebook or tablet during the class.
+But the use of digital devices should be limited to course materials (e.g., lecture notes, code execution).